Jim Davidson (actor): Career

 Davidson's first television role came as the pit reporter on the monster truck racing series Monster Wars, which lasted one season in 1993 before being cancelled.
 He is best known for his work on the mid-1990s television drama Pacific Blue.
-Since then, Davidson has guest-starred in a number of prime time dramas and appeared on CBS's Soap Guiding Light from 2001 to 2002 and 2005.
-In 2003, he starred as Roger Goodwin in the film Disaster.
+Since then, Davidson has guest-starred in a number of prime time dramas and appeared on CBS's soap opera Guiding Light from 2001 to 2002 and 2005.

 A television pilot based on the Snopes.com website by writer-director Michael Levine called Snopes: Urban Legends was completed in 2002 with Davidson as host, but major networks passed on the project.